Pregnancy & Postpartum

 Riverside, CA 92506

-Dr. Cook offers individual therapy, couples therapy, and psychological testing services for adults residing in Pasadena, Monrovia, Riverside, Corona, Upland, Claremont, Chino, San Bernardino, Rancho Cucamonga, Fontana, Ontario, Loma Linda, and other neighboring cities in Riverside, San Bernardino, and Los Angeles counties.
+Dr. Cook offers individual therapy and psychological testing services for adult residents of Orange County (Anaheim, Fullerton, Brea, Yorba Linda, La Habra); Riverside County (Riverside, Corona, Moreno Valley, Murietta, Perris, Temecula); and San Bernardino County (Upland, Montclair, Ontario, Rancho Cucamonga, Fontana, Chino Hills, Loma Linda).
 Psychoeducation and other mental health information is provided at appointments to assist clients as they progress through the stages of their therapy.
 The links and information presented on this website are for informational purposes only.
 They are not meant to be used to diagnose any particular condition or disorder.
 The information presented here is also not meant to replace the professional opinion and advice of your physician.
 If you are experiencing any of the symptoms discussed and you are in need of immediate assistance, please call 911 or visit the emergency room of your local hospital.